 Further information on parish councils can be found by opening the document shown below:

-There are 23 parish meetings in County Durham.
-Parish meetings differ from parish councils in that they are not corporate bodies.
 A parish meeting consists of the local government electors for the parish.
 Their purpose is to discuss parish affairs and exercise any statutory functions conferred on them.
 The parish meeting must assemble annually between 1 March and 1 June and on at least one other occasion during the year on a date to be fixed by the chairman of the meeting.

 Where there is no parish council a parish meeting has statutory powers to provide and maintain: